Curriculum – Science

 Our curriculum is designed to:

-• Science aims to develop fun, practical and engaging high quality teaching that inspires children.
+• Develop fun, practical and engaging high-quality teaching that inspires children.

-• Provide children with an enabling environment and to encourage them the be confidence in exploring and discovering the world around them.
+• Provide an enabling environment and encourage children to be confident in exploring and discovering the world around them.

-• To allow children to make links between the science investigations and experiments and real life.
+• Allow children to make links between science investigations and real life.

-• To allow children to see that there is no limits to their ambition and to explore different careers within science.
+• Show children that there are no limits to their ambition and explore different careers within science.

-• To provide practical experiences that encourage curiosity and questioning.
+• Provide practical experiences that encourage curiosity and questioning.

-• To help children secure and extend their scientific knowledge and vocabulary.
+• Help children secure and extend their scientific knowledge and vocabulary.

-• recognise a child’s prior learning, abilities and experiences KWL grid at the start of every term to assess child’s current understanding and needs.
+• Recognise a child’s prior learning, abilities and experiences — using a KWL grid at the start of every term to assess their understanding and needs.

-• provide stimulating and relevant first hand experiences First hand observations/investigations every unit.
+• Provide stimulating and relevant first-hand experiences — first-hand observations and investigations in every unit.

-• enable children to apply skills and knowledge in meaningful contexts Relates unit to everyday life e.g. healthy lifestyle, teeth health, impact science has in the world.
+• Enable children to apply skills and knowledge in meaningful contexts — relating units to everyday life (e.g. healthy lifestyles, teeth health, impact of science in the world).

-• build resilience, collaboration and perseverance As the children progress through KS2 children they are encouraged to plan their own investigative work.
+• Build resilience, collaboration and perseverance — encouraging children in KS2 to plan their own investigative work.

-Many of the subject drivers for the topics are science led topics which enable the children to see science in meaningful contexts and provide a stimulating experience.
+Many of the subject drivers for the topics are science-led, enabling children to see science in meaningful contexts and providing stimulating experiences.

 Each child is unique and we value and celebrate differences within school and the wider community.
-We pride ourselves in knowing and catering for a child’s individual needs from the academic to wellbeing needs.
+We pride ourselves in knowing and catering for a child’s individual needs from academic to wellbeing support.

-Our enhancement opportunities both within school activities and in the curriculum are to ensure the children can become curious and enquiring learners, develop new interests, support a caring and respectful attitude towards others and become responsible for their own learning and attitudes.
-We also aim to raise aspirations and widen children’s ideas of what is on offer to them beyond the locality they live in for work, leisure and living.
-Interest and talents are valued and nurtured through strong family partnerships.
+Our enhancement opportunities ensure children become curious and enquiring learners, develop new interests, support a caring and respectful attitude towards others, and become responsible for their own learning and attitudes.
+We aim to widen children’s aspirations beyond their locality and nurture talents through strong family partnerships.

-This is underpinned by high quality, rigorous teaching of basic skills and knowledge, concepts and values.
-We aspire for children to leave our Primary School as confident, respectful and tolerant individuals who know themselves well, have the courage to try new challenges and are inspired to aim high on their life path.
+This is underpinned by high-quality, rigorous teaching of basic skills, knowledge, concepts and values.
+We aspire for children to leave St Helen Auckland Primary as confident, respectful and tolerant individuals who know themselves well, have the courage to try new challenges, and are inspired to aim high on their life path.

 EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6